Is Iceberg Lettuce Good for You? Here's What a Dietitian Has to Say

 - 0 grams fat

 - 80 milligrams potassium

 - 286 IU vitamin A

-One of the main iceberg lettuce benefits is, like most veggies, iceberg lettuce is a natural source of fiber, a nutrient that helps support healthy bowel movements and helps keep us feeling satisfied.
+Like most veggies, one of the main iceberg lettuce benefits is a natural source of fiber, a nutrient that helps support healthy bowel movements and helps keep us feeling satisfied.
 While on the lower end, at just 1 gram of fiber per serving, every little bit counts.
-And chances are you're enjoying more than 1 cup of iceberg lettuce at a time (and if not, this is your sign to make yourself a big salad).
+And chances are you're enjoying more than one cup of iceberg lettuce at a time (and if not, this is your sign to make yourself a big salad).

 Iceberg lettuce also has a lot to offer when considering the roster of vitamins and minerals it contains.
-From immune-supporting vitamin A to bone health-supporting magnesium and calcium, it would be a stretch to claim that this lettuce is nutrient-free, as some folks on the internet claim.
+From immune-supporting vitamin A to bone health-supporting magnesium and calcium, it would be a stretch to claim that this lettuce is deprived of nutrients, as some folks on the internet claim.

-And since iceberg lettuce is incredibly low in calories (iceberg lettuce calories clocks in at only 9 calories per cup of chopped lettuce), it's a fantastic food for those who are managing their weight.
-There are carbs in iceberg lettuce, but the amount is extremely low relative to many other food options out there.
+And since iceberg lettuce is incredibly low in calories with only 9 calories per cup of chopped lettuce, it's a fantastic food for those who are managing their weight.
+There are carbs in iceberg lettuce, but the amount is extremely low relative to many other food options.